"We live in a twilight world."

 Cinematographer Hoyte van Hoytema expands his visuals in the international espionage actioner.
 Nolan withholds basic narrative information so it can unfold visually on the screen in extra dramatic fashion.
 His big ideas and concepts play out wondrously through repetition, action, and drama.
 It might be his most visual film to date despite its standard but very beautiful locations.

 Novice collaborator Ludwig Göransson's musical score mimics elements of Nolan's usual composer Hans Zimmer (who was preoccupied working in the upcoming Dune) with exciting notes and a propulsive sense of tension.
 All these elements make the film feel both sparse yet crowded then exhilarating but exhausting.
-Tenet cannot really be explained, spoiled, or even really discussed conventionally.
-For all its exposition, it's really all about how it feels.
+Tenet cannot really be explained, spoiled, or even discussed conventionally.
+For all its exposition, it's all about how it feels.

 Tenet makes the most of its labyrinthine narrative.
 It's not so much mind-bending as it is expository in both a literal and visual sense as only a film Nolan and his collaborators could have created.
-Folding time and metaphysical elements of movement and action, the film feels like it needs to be seen, seen again, forwards and backwards to really be fully digested.
+Folding time and metaphysical elements of movement and action, the film feels like it needs to be seen, seen again, forwards and backward to be fully digested.
 It's pure, dizzying spectacle.

 Tenet screens exclusively on 70mm film at The Park Theatre.